 Yes, definitely!
-The abdomen is also involved when we do squats, so it will work.
+The abdomen is also involved when we do them, so it will work.

-Yes, squats help you lose weight, because being one of the most demanding exercises, you need more effort to perform them, so you will burn calories during training.
+Yes, they help you lose weight, because being one of the most demanding exercises, you need more effort to perform them, so you will burn calories during training.

 As muscle mass develops in that area, the body will burn even more calories, so losing weight is long-term.

-Properly made the squat reduces back pain and provides better posture and better body balance.
+Properly made they reduce back pain and provides better posture and better body balance.

 Photo Source: Pinterest

-You will be surprised by the wide range of amazing benefits that you will enjoy with the help of squats Here are the 12 most important:
+You will be surprised by the wide range of amazing benefits that you will enjoy with their help.
+Here are the 12 most important:

 1. Increase strength